Effort-Based Criticality Metrics for Evaluating 3D Perception Errors in Autonomous Driving: Experimental Evaluation

 \subsection{Quantitative Comparison}

 Table~\ref{tab:comprehensive_results} presents the effort-based safety evaluation across three perception pipelines on both datasets.
 Beyond mean and worst-case effort per track, we report \emph{cumulative effort} as the sum of MDR or FSR across all track errors.
-It is represented as a single-number indicator of total safety burden.
 Cumulative effort captures both the severity and volume of errors.
-A model with low mean FSR but high FP tracks may still impose a large total braking cost.